 For sale by owner, also referred to as FSBO, is when the owner of a home makes the listing for their home on their own.
 They don’t go through a listing agent, but they post their house for sale on different parts of the internet in hopes of getting eyes on their listing.
 In these cases, the homeowner is the one who deals with the buyers, or in most cases, the buyer’s agent.
 Unfortunately, FSBO is not an easy process, and trying to go at it alone can often lead to pitfalls that impact the home selling process.

 FSBO gives the homeowner a chance to make a sale without paying a commission to a listing agent, but numerous problems can arise.
 With FSBO, you control the process, and you don’t have to worry about paying a listing agent compensation.
 Still, your objectivity regarding the condition of your home could cost you money.
 You may also have to deal with legal forms, sales strategies, and negotiations: none of which you may have experience with, and it could negatively damage how much you get when selling your home.
-With the rise of the internet, though, many sellers are even more enticed to list their property on their own.
+Most homeowners don’t know what a good seller’s agent does but they will handle most of these.
+Still, with the rise of the internet, though, many sellers are even more enticed to list their property on their own.

 Has the Internet Changed the Need for a Listing Agent?